ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 `Connection Priority` on one Connection does not change it on the other Connections in the same Connection Group.

-The optional `protocolSpecificProperties` parameter represents protocol-specific Transport Properties that are not defined in the present document, but left open for definition in future documents.
+The optional `connectionProperties` parameter allows passing Transport Properties that control the behaviour of the stream/underlaying connection to be created, e.g., protocol specific properties to request specific stream IDs for SCTP or QUIC.

 Message Properties set on a Connection also apply only to that Connection.